 Item 6.
 Interest in Securities of the Subject Company.

-(b) During the past sixty days, no transactions with respect to Shares have been effected by the Company or, to the Company's knowledge, its executive officers, directors, affiliates or subsidiaries, except as follows:
+(b) During the past sixty days, no transactions with respect to Shares have been effected by the Company or, to the Company's knowledge, its executive officers, directors, affiliates or subsidiaries.